infamousjoeg/cyberark-inventory-scripts/README.md

 - Some scripts will ask for CyberArk Administrator credentials.
 These credentials are only used to authenticate to the CyberArk REST API and are not stored anywhere.

 ## Secrets Managers

+### Bash

+#### CredentialProviders.sh

+Uses the CyberArk REST API to retrieve a list of all the Credential Providers registered to the Vault and outputs them to a CSV file called `CredentialProvidersInventory.csv`.

 ### PowerShell